iamtruptimane/securing-vpc/README.md

 In this step, we created a public subnet in your VPC and associated it with a route table with access to the public internet.

 ## Step 5: Creating a Bastion Host
+A bastion host is typically a host that sits inside your public subnet for the purposes of SSH (and/or RDP) access.Bastion hosts are sometimes referred to as jump servers, as you jump to one, then back out of it.Once you access a bastion host (for example, by using SSH to log into it), in order to access other instances you must either set up SSH port forwarding or copy your SSH key material to the bastion host.
 1. In the AWS Management Console search bar, enter EC2, and click the EC2 result under Services.
 2. To see available instances, click Instances in the left-hand menu.
 3. Click Launch instances.
-4. In the Name and tags section, enter bastion under Name.
+4. In the Name and tags section, enter *bastion* under Name.

 5. In the Application and OS Images section, select the Amazon Linux option under Quick Start.
 6. In the Instance Type section, you should not change any options.
 Simply make sure the default t2.micro is selected.